rommyarb/PHP-API-Boilerplate/README.md

 <br/>
 `http://localhost/my_api/api.php/register` --> for registing new user.
 <br/>
-`http://localhost/my_api/api.php/get/customers` --> will retrieve all rows in customers table.
+`http://localhost/my_api/api.php/get/users` --> will retrieve all rows in users table.
 </br>
 - Request is always using POST method.
 For CRUD, set **token** at Authorization on request header.<br/>
 `Authorization: Bearer MY_SECRET_TOKEN`